ai2es/tai4es-trustathon-2022/space/README.md

 Goal: Open dialog and student driven space weather exploration.

 Discussion Questions:
-1. Imagine we experience a super-geomagnetic storm like that of 1859, the “Carrington Event” (TODO link to a paper).
+1. Imagine we experience a super-geomagnetic storm like that of 1859, the “Carrington Event” (e.g. see [Tsuritani et al., 2003](https://agupubs.onlinelibrary.wiley.com/doi/pdf/10.1029/2002JA009504)).
 How might we prepare our model to predict rare and such large events?
 2. Given your experience this week, what Trustworthy and Explainable AI suggestions would you like to make for modeling Dst and other space weather indicators?
 How would you communicate this to your end user?

 ## Data